 Missing data

 As we are only conducting a single experiment that lasts ~8 minutes, we do not anticipate having any missing data from individuals.
-However, if we do not reach minimum sample sizes prior to the end of the non-breeding season in a single year we will collect additional data in a second year to reach minimum sample sizes (estimated at 35 individuals per population).
+However, if we do not reach minimum sample sizes in a single year, we will collect additional data in a second year to reach minimum sample sizes (estimated at 35 individuals per population).

 Exploratory analysis (optional)

-We plan to explore our recording data to more thoroughly describe the alarm call across the three Q. mexicanus subspecies in our study.
-These descriptions will entail simple statements describing the pitch, range, tone, elemental composition, and total duration of alarm calls and using ANOVA to statistically compare these parameters between each subspecies.
+We plan to explore our recording data to more thoroughly describe the alarm call across the three Q. mexicanus subspecies being studied.
+These descriptions will entail simple statements describing the pitch, range, tone, elemental composition, and total duration of alarm calls using ANOVA to statistically compare these parameters between each subspecies.

 Script (Section 25)